SuyeonC/Rad-cGAN/README.md

 ## Model architecture

 We developed a Rad-cGAN model using a cGAN framework.
-Whole architecture is represented following figure:
+Whole architecture is represented in following figure:
 <img src="images/model.png" alt="Rad-cGAN architecture" width="100%"/>